Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

   "Did you mean to go to 'host'" prompt.
   Set to 0.
 0: Never resolve, 1: Use heuristics, 2.
 Always resolve.

+browser.urlbar.eventTelemetry.enabled (boolean, default: false) Whether telemetry events should be recorded.
+This is expensive and should only be enabled by experiments with a small population.

 browser.urlbar.extension.timeout (integer, default: 400)
   When sending events to extensions, they have this amount of time in milliseconds to respond before timing out.
 This affects the omnibox API.